MaibornWolff/hybrid-cloud-object-storage-operator/README.md

       vnets:  # List of vnets the storage account should allow access from.
 Each vnet listed here must have Microsoft.Storage added to the ServiceEndpoints collection of the subnet, optional
         - vnet: foobar-vnet  # Name of the virtual network, required
           subnet: default  # Name of the subnet, required
+    backup: # Configuration for use of Azure Backup Services. vault_name and policy_id are mandatory, if you want to use Azure Backup
+      vault_name: foobar-vault  # The name of the existing backup vault, make sure the Storage Account has the Role Assignment "Storage Account Backup Contributor" for the according vault
+      policy_id: 123123123  # The policy within the backup vault to use
     parameters:  # Fields here define defaults for parameters also in the CRD and are used if the parameter is not set in the custom object supplied by the user
       network:
         public_access: false  # If set to true no network restrictions are placed on the storage account, if set to false access is only possible through vnet and firewall rules, optional